tjanczuk/tomasz.janczuk.org/_posts/2018-04-05-build-your-own-twitter-scheduler.md

  1. The top level object must contain the *tweets* array with elements representing individual tweets.
  2. Each tweet must contain the *text* of the tweet, and a *schedule* at minimum.
 It may also contain the *media* to attach to the tweet.
- 3. The *schedule* is a single date or an array of dates that tweet will be sent.
+ 3. The *schedule* is a single date or an array of dates that tweet will be sent on.
 You can use any format here that is accepted by Node's `new Date(...)` constructor, like the simple one shown above.
 It is a good idea to specify the time zone.
  4. The *media* element, if present, is a single URL or an array of up to 4 URLs.
 These must be publicly accessible URLs that serve the media (typically an image) to attach to your tweet, with correct *Content-Type* header.

 ### Get the status